Pathology & Referrals

 Controlled Medications and Why We Don't Prescribe Them Online

-Schedule 8 controlled drugs and certain Schedule 4 medications with dependence potential are not first-prescribed through an online consultation at Abby Health.
-This reflects AHPRA professional standards, state and territory regulatory requirements, and the clinical reality that safe initiation of these medications requires an in-person assessment.
-This is a safety position, not a limitation of telehealth.
-Stable maintenance prescriptions, where clinically appropriate and with an established care relationship, are a different matter — your clinician will discuss what applies to you.
+Schedule 8 controlled drugs and certain higher-risk Schedule 4 medications are not first-prescribed online at Abby Health.
+This reflects AHPRA professional standards, state and territory law, and the clinical need for an in-person assessment to start these medications safely.
+It is a safety position, not a limitation of telehealth.
+Stable maintenance prescriptions are a different matter.
+Your clinician will talk you through what applies to you.

 What are Schedule 8 controlled drugs?